 Salvation has never been acquired through atonement.
 Instead, being accepted by our Gods has always been a matter of soul attitude.
 Both Yahweh and Jesus teach this, and it’s quite easy to biblically demonstrate how we inherited our current obsession with atonement from misguided New Testament Jewish teachers (see Jesus vs. the NT Jews: What it Means to Please God).
 In the Church today, it’s all about atonement.
 We sing countless songs about how we’re “covered by the Blood” and we glorify Christ as the Lamb who atoned for the sins of the world.
 Well, glorifying Christ is certainly fabulous—as is glorifying Yahweh and the magnificent Holy Spirit.
 We certainly want to be loving, praising, and adoring our three glorious Creators, however problems arise when we talk as if the atoning Blood of Christ is the thing that saves us.
 It most certainly is not.

 Jesus Himself never taught that we needed Him to die for our sins before we could get right with our Gods.
 On the contrary, Jesus taught that being accepted by our Gods was entirely a matter of how well we respond to Them on a soul level.
 Reverential submission, for example, is an attitude which is essential for acquiring salvation.
 Simply praising Jesus for covering your debt of sin isn’t going to get you to the point of reverential submission.
 After all, whose ego doesn’t love the idea of Jesus handing out free passes to Heaven?
 And by the time we make salvation all about atonement, then it becomes a simple matter of having your ticket punched by a God who is all sweetness and love.
 Well, no, simply snuggling up to Jesus as our Buddy isn’t good enough.
 We have to be submitting to Him, Yahweh, and the Holy Spirit as the Supreme Authorities that They are.
 You see, endless talk about the Blood isn’t going to get us where we need to be.
-This is precisely why Jesus died on a cross: to get atonement obsessed Jews to stop talking about atonement and return to a focus on soul attitude (see Beyond Atonement: Understanding the True Purpose of the Cross).
+This is precisely why Jesus died on a cross: to get atonement obsessed Jews to stop talking about atonement and return to a focus on soul attitude.
 Jesus’ death put the issue of atonement to rest once and for all.
 He said that He paid for the sins of the whole world, and yet most of the people in the world are on their way to Hell.
 Why?
 Because they’re not submitting to their Gods.
 It all comes back to soul attitude.
 And once you really understand this, you realize how irrelevant atonement really is.

 WHO DOES GOD ACCEPT?